Alnus rubra: Forestry

 With a current inventory of about 7.4 e9cuft, red alder comprises 60% of the total hardwood volume in the Pacific Northwest, and is by far the most valuable hardwood in term of diversity of products, commercial value, and manufacturing employment.
 Increasing value of alder logs, combined with a better understanding of the species' ecological role, has led some land managers to tolerate and, in some cases, manage for alder.

 As an "aggressive pioneer" that was freely able to rapidly colonise areas to the detriment of the more valuable conifer species, it was regarded for a long time as a weed and was neglected for its timber potential, however breeding programmes to improve stem form and timber quality are now underway.

-Since most forest land in the Northwest is managed for conifer production, over 80,000 ha of timberland are sprayed with herbicides annually in Oregon alone to control red alder and other competing hardwood species.
-Red alder's rapid early growth can interfere with establishment of conifer plantations.
-Herbicide spraying of red alder over large areas of coastal Oregon and Washington has resulted in a number of lawsuits claiming it has caused health problems, including birth defects and other human health effects.
+Since most forest land in the Northwest is managed for conifer production, over 80,000 ha of timberland is sprayed with herbicides annually in Oregon alone to control red alder and other competing hardwood species.
+Red alder's rapid early growth can interfere with the establishment of conifer plantations.
+Herbicide spraying of red alder over large areas of coastal Oregon and Washington has resulted in several lawsuits claiming it has caused health problems, including birth defects and other human health effects.

 In addition to adding soil nitrogen, rotations of red alder are used to reduce laminated root rot in Douglas-fir forests.
 Nurse stands of red alder may also reduce spruce weevil damage in Sitka spruce stands on the Olympic Peninsula.
 Alder continues to attract interest as log values approach and often exceed those of Douglas-fir.
 This interest is limited by red alder's total stand productivity, which is significantly lower than that of Douglas-fir and western hemlock.